urosolia/urosolia.github.io/_posts/2021-8-6-MPC Part II.markdown

 <p align="center">
 	<img src="/images/blog/mpc_II/drone_tr.png" width="800" />
 </p>
-In what follows, we are going to iteratively perform the task of steering the drone from a starting state to the goal state, and we will leverage historical data to improve the performance of the system.
+In what follows, we are going to iteratively perform the task of steering the drone from a starting state to the goal state, and we will leverage historical data to improve the performance of the MPC.

 ## Learning Model Predictive Control
 As discussed in the [previous blog post](/jekyll/update/2021/04/27/MPC-Part-I.html), the terminal constraint and terminal cost, often referred to as *terminal components*, should approximate the tail of the cost and constraint beyond the prediction horizon.
 The design of these terminal components is crucial to guarantee safety and optimality.
 In particular, when solving the MPC problem we should use *i)* a terminal constraint that is given by a safe set of states from which the task can be completed, and *ii)* a terminal cost function that is a value function representing the cost of completing the task from a safe state.